Big gap between England and top teams - Borthwick

 France head coach Fabien Galthie was delighted by a victory that gives his side hope of retaining their title heading into the final round.

+France, who face Wales in Paris on Saturday, had not win at Twickenham in the Six Nations since 2005.

 "I've been coming to Twickenham for a long while - 20 years.
-It's emotional," said Galthie, whose side face Wales in Paris on Saturday.
+It's emotional," said Galthie.

-"We played well, how we wanted to.
-We wanted to do that, we didn't know how, but we wanted to do that.

 "We've not been satisfied by our Six Nations.
 We wanted to do something here.
 The players wanted to put in a big game against England."